Hawxy/Marten.Rebuilds.Distributed.AspNetCore/README.md

 - This is unlikely to work with multi-database configurations.

 ### Future
-- A wolverine implementation would be nice.
+- A wolverine implementation would be useful.

 ### Running
 1. `docker-compose up`